-- □ Stop and Start: the player skates at full speed as if to outskate the opponent, then stops abruptly and starts in another direction. - □ Change of Speed: the player slows down, forcing the opponent to do the same, then accelerates rapidly, catching the opponent flat-footed.
+- 1. Stop and Start: the player skates at full speed as if to outskate the opponent, then stops abruptly and starts in another direction. - Change of Speed: the player slows down, forcing the opponent to do the same, then accelerates rapidly, catching the opponent flat-footed.

-- □ Directional Skating: the player does crossovers in one direction, and when the opponent moves to cover, cuts back in the other direction. - □ Using the Boards: the player acts as if to skate between the player and the boards, but cuts around the opponent, banks the puck off the boards and then retrieves it. - □ Body Deke: Drop your head, shoulder, or hips, one way, then the other.
+- 3. Directional Skating: the player does crossovers in one direction, and when the opponent moves to cover, cuts back in the other direction. - 4.
+Using the Boards: the player acts as if to skate between the player and the boards, but cuts around the opponent, banks the puck off the boards and then retrieves it.